Making Marines

 Before you leave the gallery, try your marksmanship skills at the M-16 laser rifle range!
 Remember: “Every Marine is a rifleman.”

-Listen to the thoughts of wary recruits during that first bus ride to the training depot.
-Stand on the famous yellow footprints and visit the barbershop where “it all gets taken away.”
-Visitors can get up close and personal with their own “DI” and will experience how the most important lesson of boot camp is learning how to solve problems as cohesive unit, rather than as an individual.
+Visitors also get up close and personal with their own drill instructor and experience the most important lesson of boot camp: learning to solve problems as a cohesive unit, rather than as an individual.

 Before you leave the gallery, try your marksmanship skills at the M-16 laser rifle range!
 Remember: “Every Marine is a rifleman.”